 An ekklesia is not a church building where believers gather to worship, as is commonly thought of today.
 It is a collection or assembly of those who have the spirit of God dwelling in them.
 The word "church" used in the Bible additionally can mean more than one assembly of believers meeting together.
 It can refer to all true Christians living in the world or even to the collection of all converted believers who ever existed in history.

 Jesus said the ekklesia or assembly he was to build would be founded on himself and what he taught (Matthew 16:18).
 In spite of what many believe (including the Catholics), it was not going to be founded and ruled by any one human (e.g. Peter).

 The New Testament lists several locations where an assembly of believers or "church" met in homes to study the Bible and worship God.
 In Jerusalem, they met at the house of Mary and other unnamed homes (Acts 2, 5, 8).
 They met at Philip the Evangelist's house in Caesarea (Acts 21).
 Christians met in Ephesus at the house of Priscilla and Aquila (1Corinthians 16, Acts 20).
 Believers also met in a least four separate homes in the city of Corinth (Acts 18, 1Corinthians 1, 16).

 A collection of Christians met in at least six different homes in Rome (Acts 28, Romans 16).
 The house of Philemon hosted a weekly assembly in Colossae (Philemon 1).
 A group met at the house of Nympha in or near Laodicea (Colossians 4).

-The New Testament refers to at least 21 separate homes where first century Christians gathered to strengthen each other in the faith.
+The house of Jason in Thessalonica had weekly services (Acts 17).
+A group of believers met in a home in Troas (Acts 20).
+The New Testament refers to at least twenty-one distinct homes where the first century church gathered to strengthen each other in the faith.